 No-fail fruit cobbler is a great last minute dessert because you can keep everything on hand and it takes about an hour from start to finish (perfect for those surprise visitors).

 Parts of my family have also been known to top the warm cobbler with vanilla ice cream.
-I’m a purest and prefer just a big scoop of cobbler, preferably with as much crust as possible.
+I’m a purist and prefer just a big scoop of cobbler, preferably with as much crust as possible.

 No-fail Easy Cobbler